 The first five years of life are filled with milestones and discovery.
 Although kindergarten is years away for a baby, parents and caregivers can lay the foundations for learning early in life.
-Simple activities such as talking to your child, drawing pictures, reading stories, singing songs, and playing games together can make a big difference in preparing your child for school.
+Simple activities such as talking to a child, drawing pictures, reading stories, singing songs, and playing games together can make a big difference in preparing young children for school.

-Each of our four library locations have programs, books and resources for parents of young children to learn, laugh and explore.
+Each library location has programs, books and resources for parents of young children to learn, laugh and explore.

 Storytime programs are offered throughout the week to introduce babies, toddlers and preschoolers to stories, songs and activities that enrich through language and movement.
 The program schedule is below.

 Reading to a young child every day will grow their minds and vocabularies, preparing them for school.
-Our reading program 1KB4K (1,000 Books Before Kindergarten) encourages families to read at home every day and easily track your children's achievements with a 1KB4K reading log.
+The library's 1KB4K (1,000 Books Before Kindergarten) reading program encourages families to read at home every day and easily track your children's achievements with a 1KB4K reading log.

 The Discovery Zone